SailorSoos/SailorSoos/README.md

 - 👋 Hi, I'm living in New Zealand, but haven't forgotten how to speak Canadian :)
 - 👀 I’m interested in all sports analytics - webscraping, data cleaning, data visualisation, technical analysis, and insights.
 - 🌱 I’m currently diving deeper into execution plans in Microsoft Sql Server
-- 📫 You can reach me at peter.soosalu@gmail.com.
+- 📫 You can find what I am up to at www.sailytix.com, and reach me at peter.soosalu@gmail.com.

 <!---
 SailorSoos/SailorSoos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.